BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

-Considering the stellar mass uncertainties derived from SED fitting, we perform a bootstrapping method to estimate the overdensity's halo mass.
-For each bootstrapping realization, we randomly select the mass of each potential galaxy member by assuming a Gaussian distribution posterior centered around the Bayesian stellar mass, with uncertainties derived by \textsc{cigale} as the standard deviation.
-These randomly selected masses are then incorporated into the calculation of the total halo mass of the system.
+Considering uncertainties in stellar masses derived from SED fitting and from the SHMR model, we use a bootstrapping method to estimate the total dark matter mass overdensity.
+For each bootstrapping realization, we randomly select the mass of each potential galaxy member by assuming a Gaussian posterior centered on the Bayesian stellar mass, with uncertainties derived from \textsc{cigale} as the standard deviation.
+We then calculate the sum of these randomly selected masses and convert them into the total dark matter mass using uncertainty-perturbed SHMR.